Top Train Rides & Activities for Kids In & Around Sydney

 For a warm-up, check out the fabulous Powerhouse Museum.
 A visit to Australia’s most popular museum is one of our all time favourite low-cost activities for kids in Sydney.
 It is the perfect rainy day destination and best of all, the Museum is suitable for toddlers right through to young adults.

-On Saturday and Sunday 4-5 March you can head to the Festival of Steam where your train lovers can climb aboard a steam locomotive and enjoy a 50 minute steam train ride along the original Thirlmere Heritage Railway to Buxton or Picton.
+On Saturday and Sunday 3-4 March 2018 you can head to the Festival of Steam where your train lovers can climb aboard a steam locomotive and enjoy a 50-minute steam train ride along the original Thirlmere Heritage Railway to Buxton or Picton.

-One of Trainworks biggest special events is their Day Out With Thomas (Saturday and Sunday 25-26 March 2017).
+One of Trainworks biggest special events is their Day Out With Thomas running several times throughout the year.
 Thomas and his friends visit on selected weekends during school holidays.
 Meet the full-sized Thomas the Tank Engine and take a genuine steam train ride from Sodor Island Railway Station pulled by Donald the black engine, see Toby, Henry and the Fat Controller as he oversees all of the exciting activities on offer.
 The day includes mini-train rides, Thomas movie, jumping castles, inflatable slide, face painting and story telling.
 Read ellaslist Explorer Sarah’s review of her family day out with Thomas.
 Other regular events include Steam Train Rides, Vintage Train Days, and Santa’s Steam Train at Christmas.